Content intelligence platform

 Honcho is actively developed and available for licensing, collaboration, or investment.

 Designed for on-premise and private cloud deployment—your documents, indexes, and user data stay on your infrastructure.
+Encrypted backups with cloud KMS integration support compliance and retention requirements.
 No external dependencies for core functionality; AI features use your organization’s own API keys with the provider of your choice.
 If you are interested in licensing, collaboration, or investment, please get in touch.